willyywt/willyywt.github.io/_posts/2022-04-09-vnote-tweak.md

 Some miscellaneous tweaks for [VNote](https://vnotex.github.io/vnote), a comfortable markdown manager.

 ## Font size
 VNote have too small font size for me.
 Fortunately it has a Qt Style Sheet file `interface.qss` to set font size for QtWidgets.
+Reference: [Themes and Styles.md](https://vnotex.github.io/vnote/en_us/#!docs/Users/Themes%20and%20Styles.md)

 It's recommended to leave the stock theme `pure` unchanged, copy the contents of its folder to a new folder, and use the new folder as custom theme.
 The folder that contains themes can be opened at *Settings->Apperance->Theme->Open Location* (should be at `$XDG_DATA_HOME/VNote/VNote/themes/<theme_name>`).